Faris al-Zahrani: Life

 Fares bin Ahmad al-Zahrani was born in 1977 in al-Jawfa’ village in Bilad Zahran in the Al-Baha region of Saudi Arabia.
 His family later moved to a nearby village known as al-Nu’us.
 Where Fares would attend and graduate elementary school.
 Later he would attend and graduate high school in the same village in 1996, receiving high grades.
 Information on where Fares went to college differs depending on the source.

 He was said to have attended the Kulliyat ‘Ulum al-Quran in al-Madina, for one semester, and the University of King Khaled in Abha (from which he got a BA in 2000).

 There is no clear date when Fares al-Zahrani became a terrorist wanted by the Saudi authorities.
-What is known is that he started writing under two identities online after a series of deadly clashes between the Saudi government and Jihadis in 2003.
+What is known is that he started writing under two identities online after a series of deadly clashes between the Saudi government and jihadists in 2003.
 In November a list of 26 suspected terrorists was released with al-Zahrani's name on it.

 Fares al-Zahrani was active online under two names: al-Mutaharek and Abu Jandal al-Azadi (a pen name derived from his Azd tribal heritage that he digitally published some of his earlier books under).
 Among the message boards Fares was active in was Minbar al-Jihad wa-al-Tawhid, a popular message board dealing with Jihad-related issues.
 The same blog later interviewed him, in the only known interview he's ever given.

 Al-Zahrani's first noteworthy book was al-Baheth ‘Ann Hikm Qatl Afrad wa-Dubat al-Mabaheth (English: For Those Who are Looking for the Rule to Kill Police Officers).
 It was released after a series of deadly confrontations with the Saudi police, and came as the product of many online arguments on Jihadi blogs.
 It contained an attempt to find religious approval for killing police officers. al-Zahrani was able to make the links between the Quran, Hadith, and various militant thinkers (namely Sayyid Qutb and Abu Qatada) to justify the act of murder. al-Zahrani's second book on a similar topic, Tahrid al-Mujahidin al-Abtal Ala Ihya’ Sinat al-Ightiyal (English: Encouraging the Hero Mujahidin to Revive the Sanctioned Practice: Assassination) again provided religious Fatwa for killing others.

 In addition to his writings, Fares al-Zahrani posted many audio recordings, the most known being Your citizenship is under my feet, a speech denouncing his Saudi citizenship because the Ummah did not recognize any modern borders or nationalities.
-It was quoted in 2014 by Saudi fighters in the ranks of the Islamic State when they tore up and burned their Saudi Passports in a famous video.
+It was quoted in 2014 by Saudi fighters in the ranks of the Islamic State of Iraq and the Levant when they tore up and burned their Saudi Passports in a famous video.